 - Information about the nature of the veteran’s military service.

-The award selection committee shall select the recipient based on nominations submitted by Friday, January 21, 2021.
+The award selection committee shall select the recipient based on nominations submitted by January of 2024.
 The Award Selection Committee of four individuals shall include two College of Education faculty members and two I-SERVE Advisory Board members.
-The Committee will be appointed by the Committee Chair, and will make the selection of the award winner.
-If at all possible, the Awardee is personally introduced to Professor Emeritus Pascarella so that he may directly become acquainted with the individual.
+The committee will be appointed by the Committee Chair, and will make the selection of the award winner.
+If at all possible, the awardee is personally introduced to Professor Emeritus Pascarella so that he may directly become acquainted with the individual.

 - 2021 – Pauline Beazer James, EPLS